Peter Parker (The Amazing Spider-Man film series): #MakeTASM3 movement and possible Venom crossover

 Garfield's appearance in No Way Home was met with a highly positive reception from both fans and critics.
 Subsequently, a fan campaign using the hashtag #MakeTASM3 began on Twitter advocating for Sony to produce a third film in the Amazing Spider-Man series, with Garfield reprising his role.
 Both the hashtag (with 86,000 tweets) and Garfield's name (302,000 tweets) trended on Twitter during the opening weekend of No Way Home.

 Some have suggested that the Amazing Spider-Man films be connected to and retconned into Sony's Spider-Man Universe, with the proposal that Garfield's Spider-Man battle Tom Hardy's Venom in a future film, based on a conversation in No Way Home in which Garfield's Peter Parker complains that Maguire and Holland's versions of Parker got to fight aliens while he has not.
 Garfield has stated that he would be open to reprising his role as Parker, especially alongside Holland and Maguire again.
-Garfield also stated on The Happy Sad Confused Podcast that he would be interested in a Venom crossover, while Tom Holland also expressed his support for a potential The Amazing Spider-Man 3, saying "I would love to see [it]".
+Garfield also stated on The Happy Sad Confused Podcast that he would be interested in a Venom crossover, while Tom Holland also expressed his support for a potential Amazing Spider-Man 3, saying "I would love to see [it]".
 Sony's official Twitter account has acknowledged the #MakeTASM3 hashtag, though the account stated that it is just a managed social platform and not actually a production company that decide which movies should be greenlit.